sophia-zube/incari-doc/README.md

 ## 2D/3D Engine

-The brand new 3D graphics engine provides new ways of _User Interface_ creation in **Incari**, usefulf for highly scalable performance and interactivity, and especially designed for modern embedded systems.
+The brand new 3D graphics engine provides new ways of _User Interface_ creation in **Incari**, useful for highly scalable performance and interactivity, and especially designed for modern embedded systems.

-**Incari Studio** also fully supports _HTML5_ and _JavaScript_ for interactive 2D content
+**Incari Studio** also fully supports _HTML5_ and _JavaScript_ for interactive *2D* content

 ## Clustering